dennissxz/data-science-handbook/33-dimensionality-reduction/00-dimensionality-reduction.md

 \end{array}\right], \mathbf{x} \in \mathbf{R}^{d_{x}}, \mathbf{y} \in \mathbf{R}^{d_{y}}, d_{x}+d_{y}=d
 $$

-The task is to learn useful features/subspaces from such two view data.
+The task is to learn useful features/subspaces from such two-view data.
 Typically involves learning representations of one view that are **predictive** of the other.

 One example of linear multi-view representation learning is canonical correlation anlaysis.